ilanschnell/bitarray/README.rst

 Bitarray objects support the buffer protocol.
 They can both export their own buffer, as well as import another object's buffer.
 To learn more about this topic, please read `buffer protocol <https://github.com/ilanschnell/bitarray/blob/master/doc/buffer.rst>`__.
+There is also an example that shows how to memory-map a file to a bitarray: `mmapped-file.py <https://github.com/ilanschnell/bitarray/blob/master/examples/mmapped-file.py>`__

 Variable bit length prefix codes